 - Go to the following Registry key: HKEY_CLASSES_ROOT\.ps1.
 Tip: You can access any Registry key with one click.

 - Create a new subkey here named "ShellNew".
 You will get the following path: HKEY_CLASSES_ROOT\.ps1\ShellNew.

 - Under the ShellNew subkey, create a new string value named NullFile.
 Don't set its value data, leave it empty.
 This value indicates that Windows should create an empty file without any content.

+You are done!
 Now, open the context menu of any folder.
 You can just right click the empty space on your Desktop.
 It will have a new item in the "New" context menu:Once you click it, a new empty *.ps1 file will be created:The next time you need to create a PowerShell script file, you can use this context menu item to save your time.

 To save your time, I have created ready-to-use Registry files, so you can avoid manual Registry editing.
 They are available for both Windows 11 and Windows 10.
 The undo tweak is also included.

-To save your time, use Winaero Tweaker.
+As an alternative, you can use Winaero Tweaker.
 It has the appropriate option under Context Menu\New Menu in File Explorer: